FDA Releases Draft Guidance for Medical Product Communications | Labeling

 FDA Commissioner Scott Gottlieb said the guidance will help address prescription drug spending by reducing obstacles to manufacturers communicating information about their products’ value to payors, formulary committees and other entities involved in price negotiation and coverage decisions.

-“Payors look for a scope of data on the effectiveness, safety and cost-effectiveness of approved /cleared medicinal products, including data from pharmaceutical makers, to help support product selection, formulary management or potentially scope and repayment choices,” Gottlieb said.
+“Payors look for a scope of data on the effectiveness, safety and cost-effectiveness of approved /cleared medicinal products, including data from pharmaceutical makers, to help support product selection, formulary management or potential scope and repayment choices,” Gottlieb said.

 Such data, he stated, may not generally cover with the data the office uses to make regulatory decisions about a product.